pulp/pulp/docs/sphinx/user-guide/installation.rst

       Each host that participates in the distributed Pulp application will need to have access to a shared /var/lib/pulp filesystem, including both the web servers and the task workers.

-   Any Pulp 2.4.0 server or node that is being used with Qpid, also requires a new client library dependency to be installed on the server or node by running::
+   Any Pulp 2.4.0 server or node that is being used with Qpid also requires a new client library dependency to be installed on the server or node by running::

     $ sudo yum install python-qpid-qmf python-qpid